 Saving past orders, delivery addresses, partial payment details, and other relevant information in the dashboard is an efficient way to quicken the online order processing.
 Introduction of eWallets for quicker payments is another.

-As development partners of established online brands, we wouldn’t recommend you to launch your online food ordering website on a standard script.
-To make your FoodPanda clone stand apart, you need unique design, custom features, and sharp marketing strategy.
+As development partners of established online brands, we wouldn’t recommend you to launch your online food ordering website/app on a standard script.
+To make your own marketplace FoodPanda, UberEats, Seamless, you need a sustainable business model, website/application with unique responsive design and custom features, and sharp marketing strategy.

-Don’t buy a clone script first and think about customization later.
+Don’t buy a food ordering marketplace solution first and think about customization later.
 Join hands with a web services firm that can help you with design, development as well as online marketing.
-This will guarantee you an online food ordering system that will be superior to a clone in every possible way.
-Discuss your website requirements with our team to get a website that will far superior to FoodPanda and GrubHub.
+This will guarantee you an online food ordering platform that will be superior to a clone in every possible way.
+Discuss your website requirements with our team to get a website that will be far superior to FoodPanda and GrubHub.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.